Violent protests rock Minneapolis for 2nd straight night

 The protests that began late Wednesday and stretched into Thursday morning were the most destructive yet since the death of George Floyd, who was seen on video gasping for breath during an arrest in which an officer kneeled on his neck for almost eight minutes.
 In the footage, George pleads that he cannot breathe before he slowly stops talking and moving.

-Minneapolis Mayor Jacob Frey appealed to the governor to activate the National Guard and asked for calm.
+Mayor Jacob Frey sought calm.
 “Please, Minneapolis, we cannot let tragedy beget more tragedy,” he said on Twitter.

 Protests also spread to other U.S. cities.
 In California, hundreds of people protesting Floyd’s death blocked a Los Angeles freeway and shattered windows of California Highway Patrol cruisers.